DormanLab/AmpliCI/README.md

 - AmpliCI requires [cmake](https://cmake.org) (3.5.0 or higher version) and [gcc](https://gcc.gnu.org) (5.4.0 or higher version).
 - AmpliCI requires some C and FORTRAN libraries provided by R.  You can download and install R from [https://www.r-project.org](https://www.r-project.org).
 - AmpliCI requires Rmath, the [R Standalone Math Library](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#The-standalone-Rmath-library).
 Often, the Rmath library (libRmath.a or libRmath.so for Linux or libRmath.dylib for MacOS) will be installed with R, but not always.
-Here are some other locations for the library.
+We recommend to skip the step and configure the project first with cmake, which will automatically find the Rmath library in your system.
+But if the cmake fails to find Rmath, here are some other locations for the library.
 	- r-mathlib on [Ubuntu](https://ubuntu.com/) and [Debian](https://www.debian.org/)
 	- libRmath on [Fedora](https://ubuntu.com/), [CentOS](https://centos.org/), [Mageia](https://www.mageia.org/en/), and [Mandriva](https://www.openmandriva.org/)
 	- Or if all else fails, you can install the Rmath standalone library from the repository [https://github.com/statslabs/rmath](https://github.com/statslabs/rmath)